Tumbleweed-64/gamblomatic/README.md

 ## Upcoming features

-I have yet to create these examples, as the system is still in version one.
+I have yet to create most of these examples, as the system is still in version one.
 However, what it can do right now is dynamically create a deck, which may be slightly inefficient but allows for more customization.
-It can also print the deck, and currently I'm working on various utility functions like shuffling.
+It can also print the deck, and I just very recently added shuffling.
 This project was originally started in C, so please excuse the un-C++-like programming practices.

 ## Other stuff